MarcusRedlobster/mkdocs/projects/docs/index.md

 # Elastic ML Whitelist Guide

 Welcome to the Elastic ML Whitelist Guide!
-This guide will walk you through using a trained machine learning model to predict whether alerts in Elastic should be whitelisted or not.
+This guide will walk you through creating and using a trained machine learning model to predict whether alerts in Elastic should be whitelisted or not.

 ![Machine Learning](images/Elastic Rule Exception Machine Learning Model Workflow (3).png)